MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ### Scenario 1: Provider-managed wildcard domains, single stamp

-Contoso is building a small multitenant solution and has a single stamp in a single region that serves all of their tenants.
+Contoso is building a small multitenant solution.
+They deploy a single stamp in a single region, and that stamp serves all of their tenants.
 All requests are routed to the same application server.
-They made a business decision to use wildcard domains for all of their tenants, such as tenant1.contoso.com, tenant2.contoso.com and so forth.
+They made a business decision to use wildcard domains for all of their tenants, such as `tenant1.contoso.com`, `tenant2.contoso.com`, and so forth.

+They deploy Front Door by using a configuration similar to the diagram below:

 ![Diagram showing Front Door configuration, with a single custom domain, route, and origin group, and a wildcard TLS certificate in Key Vault.](media/front-door/provider-managed-wildcard-domain-single-stamp.png)

-**DNS configuration**: Contoso configures one DNS entry - a wildcard CNAME record, *.contoso.com, which directs to their Front Door endpoint, contoso.z01.azurefd.net.
+**DNS configuration**: Contoso configures one DNS entry - a wildcard CNAME record, `*.contoso.com`, which directs to their Front Door endpoint, `contoso.z01.azurefd.net`.

-**TLS configuration**: Contoso purchases a wildcard TLS certificate and add it to a key vault.
+**TLS configuration**: Contoso purchases a wildcard TLS certificate, adds it to a key vault, and grants Front Door access to the vault.

-**Front Door configuration**: They create a Front Door profile, and add one custom domain with the name *.contoso.com, and associate their wildcard TLS certificate with the custom domain resource.
+**Front Door configuration**: Contoso creates a Front Door profile and a single endpoint.
+They add one custom domain, with the name `*.contoso.com`, and tey associate their wildcard TLS certificate with the custom domain resource.
 Then, they configure a single origin group, which contains a single origin for their application server.
 Finally, they configure a route to connect their custom domain to the origin group.

+**Benefits**:
-**Benefits and drawbacks**: This configuration is relatively simple to configure, and provides customers with Contoso-branded URLs.
-It also supports a very high number of tenants, and when a new tenant is onboarded, they don't need to make any configuration changes in Front Door.
-However, this approach doesn't easily scale beyond a single application stamp or region.
-There is also additional cost to acquire a wildcard TLS certificate, and Contoso is responsible for renewing and installing those certificates when they expire.
+- This configuration is relatively simple to configure, and provides customers with Contoso-branded URLs.
+- The approach supports a very high number of tenants, and when a new tenant is onboarded, they don't need to make any configuration changes in Front Door.

+**Drawbacks:**
+- This approach doesn't easily scale beyond a single application stamp or region.
+- Contoso has to purchase a wildcard TLS certificate.
+- Contoso is responsible for renewing and installing the certificate when it expires.

 ### Scenario 2: Individual provider-managed domains, multiple stamps